MantisX Review — Because being fast on the draw is great, but if you can’t hit anything, what’s the point?

 Overall, I think this is a great product that is designed to do one thing: Help you become more proficient with your self-defense weapon of choice.
 If you’re ever attacked, being able to shoot accurately is paramount.

 The MantisX helps you achieve that.
-You can learn more about them, here.
+You can learn more it, here.

 What did you think about my MantisX review?
 Let me know in the comments below.